Network Protocols: From Specification to Practice

 Key Concepts:

-Difficulty: Master Time estimate: 1-2 months Prerequisites: Strong networking knowledge, experience with routing concepts
+Difficulty: Master Time estimate: 1-2 months Prerequisites: strong networking knowledge

 Real world outcome: